monicawheeler/html-css-syllabus/README.md

 ## Course Goals

-Our goals for this course is to learn to use software to create web pages, create a well structured HTML document, style that document with CSS, and validate the code is meeting widely accepted standards.
+Our goals for this course is to learn to use software to create web pages, create a well-structured HTML document, style that document with CSS, and validate the code is meeting widely accepted standards.

-## Requirments
+## Requirements

 Comfortable using a computer and access to an internet enabled computer.

 ## Class Participation

-Development is collobrative process and I encourage everyone to participate and work with each other.
+Development is collaborative process and I encourage everyone to participate and work with each other.